 What is Protected PCI?

-In the video above, Dr. Chakrabarti explains what a Protected PCI with Impella is and who may benefit from receiving this procedure.
+In the video above, Dr. Simonton explains what a Protected PCI with Impella is and who may benefit from receiving this procedure.

 For some patients, their doctors may determine their heart disease is too severe for stenting and too high-risk for surgery.